nlicalzi/launch_school/ls202_html_and_css/lesson_2.md

       * You want some horizontal spacing to the left or right of an `inline` element
       * As before, use padding to separate the left and right sides of a container from its content.
 Use margins for the vertical gap.

+* Absolute Units in CSS
+  * The pixel is the only significant absolute unit in CSS (inches and millimeters, etc. also exist but are rarely used)
+  * We can use pixels by appending the letters `px` to a value.
+* Relative Units in CSS
+  * `em`: proportional to the **calculated** font size (the height of the current font in pixels)
+  * `rem`: proportional to the **root** font size (the height of the base font for the `html` element)
+* The `auto` specifier
+  * As a `width` or `height`, it tells the browser to try to fit the entire element (including its margins) in its container.
+  * As a left or right `margin` value on a block element, it tells the browser to push the element all the way right or left (note the reversal!) inside its container.
+You can center a block element by setting both left and right margins to `auto`
+  * As a top or bottom `margin` value, `auto` is equivalent to `0`.
+  * Padding does not accept `auto` values.
+  * **NOTE:** using `auto` is not the same as using `100%`.
+    * To evaluate `width: auto`, the browser tries to put the entire element (including margin, borders, and padding) within the container.
+    * If you use `width: 100%` instead, the browser won't consider the margins when it calculates the required element size.
+* When should we use each different unit?
+  * Use absolute units sparingly, and stick with pixels.
+Pixels work well for:
+    * the root font size
+    * image widths and heights
+    * top and bottom margins and padding, sometimes useful with left and right margins and padding
+    * width or height of fixed-width/fixed-height containers such as navigation sidebars
+    * border widths
+  * Use relative units liberally:
+    * Use rems for fonts, possibly with a *fallback* to ems or pixels.
+The root font should use pixels.
+    * If you must use ems instead of rems, try to avoid compounding font sizes.
+    * Use rems, ems, or pixels for left and right margins and padding.
+    * Use `%` for measurements that are proportional to the container element's width or height.
+Percentages work best for container dimensions and come in handy when you want certain areas of the page to grow and shrink as the width of the browser window changes.
+    * Use `auto` with `width` and `height` to let the browser calculate an appropriate value.
+    * Use `auto` with left and right margins to left, center, or right justify a block element within its container.

 ### Vocab

 * **Box model**

 * **Visual formatting model**

   * Most CSS uses the values `block`, `inline`, and `inline-block`

 * **`block` elements**
   * Often called **containers**, because most `block` elements group one or more elements into areas of the page (with `body` as the top-level container); ex: `header` elements group elements together into a page header.
   * By default, a `block` element occupies all horizontal space available within its container, with nothing to its right or left.
 A page that contains 3 `block`s within its `body` would see them stacked vertically.